Local limit of the random degree constrained process: RTP and MTBP representations of RDCP on PWIT

-In this section our main goal is to prove Theorem~\ref{thm:mtbp-reproduces}.
-In \refCl{cl:rtp} we show that the RDCP on the PWIT gives rise to a recursive tree process for the phantom saturation times.
-Using this representation, we then deduce some properties of the phantom saturation times and prove \refT{thm:mtbp-reproduces}.
+In this section our main goal is to prove the MTBP characterization of $G^\infty_{\underline{p}}(\hat{t})$ stated in Theorem~\ref{thm:mtbp-reproduces}.
+We begin by rigorously deducing the ODE \eqref{lambda_ode_first_intro} that characterizes~$\lambda(\cdot)$, then we prove Proposition~\ref{prop:rtp_satu} (i.e., the forward recursion for saturation times).
+Then we deduce some properties of phantom saturation times and prove \refT{thm:mtbp-reproduces}.

-Recall the definition of the RDCP on the PWIT (see \refD{def:rdcp-on-pwit}) and the notion of phantom saturation times from \refD{def:phantom-sat}.

-In a \textbf{recursive tree process} (RTP) \cite{AB} the vertices have innovation and response variables such that if we know the innovation of a given vertex and the responses of its children then we can determine the response of the vertex.
-This property holds for the RDCP on the PWIT, as we now explain.

-\begin{definition}[Recursion for phantom saturation times] Let $T$ denote a random variable with a given distribution on $\mathbb{R}_+$ and let $T_1, \, T_2,\, \dots$ denote i.i.d.\ random variables with the same distribution as $T$.
-Let $\underline{\tau} = (\tau^j)_{j=1}^\infty$ be a homogeneous unit intensity PPP and $D$ be a random variable with distribution $\underline{p}$.
-Let us assume that all of these random variables are independent of each other.